nadavmatalon/github-profiler/README.md

 For data storage the app uses a [PostgreSQL](http://www.postgresql.org) database.

-Functionality-wise, __Github Profiler__ search engine enables all users (registered or unregistered) to find profiles of [Github](http://www.github.com) users by their username.
+In terms of functionality, __Github Profiler__ search engine enables all users (registered or unregistered) to find profiles of [Github](http://www.github.com) users by their username.

 Each profile can then be __stored in the user's account__ for future reference (registered __Github Profiler__ users only).